-- Use a grounded wrist strap designed to prevent static discharge. - Touch a grounded metal object before removing the board from the antistatic bag. - Handle the motherboard by its edges only; do not touch its components, peripheral chips, memory modules or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the motherboard and peripherals back into their antistatic bags when not in use. - For grounding purposes, make sure that your system chassis provides excellent conductivity between the power supply, the case, the mounting fasteners and the motherboard.
+- Use a grounded wrist strap designed to prevent static discharge. - Touch a grounded metal object before removing the board from the antistatic bag. - Handle the motherboard by its edges only; do not touch its components, peripheral chips, memory modules, or gold contacts. - When handling chips or modules, avoid touching their pins. - Put the motherboard and peripherals back into their antistatic bags when not in use. - For grounding purposes, make sure that your system chassis provides excellent conductivity between the power supply, case, mounting fasteners, and the motherboard.